Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Whining at this stage is an important form of communication that puppies rely on to inform their mothers that they are hungry or cold.
 It’s also a good way to help the mother dog locate her puppies should they become separated.
 No puppy had to take a class to learn how to whine; it’s an instinctive behavior that has an adaptive purpose to grant the pups’ survival.
 However, just as with babies crying, as the pups grow, they start associating certain behavior with consequences.

 Whining brings warmth, whining brings food, and whining brings attention.
 Whining is rewarding behavior, so a learning component is added to what was once an instinctive behavior.

 Reinforcement of Whining Behaviors

-Problems starts when puppy owners reinforce certain forms of whining by attending to the minimum noise the puppy makes rushing to him as if he’s risked his life every time.
+Problems start when puppy owners reinforce certain forms of whining by attending to the minimum noise the puppy makes, rushing to him as if he’s risked his life every time.
 Soon the puppy learns how to use whining to manipulate his owners every time he feels bored or wants attention.
 This may lead to a future of pushy behaviors.
 Here are some common scenarios.

 Teaching Puppies to Whine

-Indeed, whining should never be encouraged whether your are dealing with a 2 month old baby who is crying or a small puppy.
+Indeed, whining should never be encouraged, whether you are dealing with a 2-month-old baby who is crying or a small puppy.
 Both infants may have small brains and have so much still to learn about life, but they already have the capability of understanding which behaviors bring results and which do not.
 So how to approach that tiny puppy that keeps you awake almost all night long?

-Having him nearby is also helpful because the puppy will need to go out to potty in the night because his bladder is still small and the only way to let you know he must go is through whining.
+Having him nearby is also helpful because the puppy will need to go out to go potty at night because his bladder is still small, and the only way to let you know he must go is through whining.
 Check as well if he needs some water or if he is too cold or too hot.
 Whining in dogs is often a sign of him being uncomfortable.